 Our advice: it is possible that the answer from the Crous will arrive in your spam.
 Don’t forget to check!

 Even though these campuses are all attached to UNICAEN, they don’t all provide CROUS housing options.
+Each site offers many off-campus options, some of which being approved by the CROUS.

 Get in touch with the local university correspondents (such as the Maison de l’étudiant in Cherbourg) who are familiar with the local environment and will provide you with many housing tips.